UU-ER/AdOpT-NET0/joss_submission/paper.md

 inter-temporal dynamics, and (2) low complexity, mostly linear, energy system models with simplified technology performances.
 AdOpT-NET0 bridges this methodological divide by providing a robust framework capable of modeling the complex behavior of energy and industrial technologies embedded within broader energy systems.
+As such, AdOpT-NET0 may be useful to both researchers tackling policy-related questions on national or international energy systems and to researchers aiming at understanding how detailed process models interact with an ever-complex energy system.

-This dual capability enables both the detailed representation of technology-specific behaviors and the spatial and temporal dynamics of (large-scale) energy systems, offering additional functionalities over existing models [@Hoffmann2024review].
+The dual capability of AdOpT-NET0 enables both the detailed representation of technology-specific behaviors and the spatial and temporal dynamics of (large-scale) energy systems, offering additional functionalities over existing models [@Hoffmann2024review].
 As such, AdOpT-NET0 includes advanced, scientifically validated